esimov/go-arena/README.md

 # go-arena

-Testing and benchmarking the new experimental memory management system called arenas, introduced in Go 1.20.
+Testing and benchmarking the new experimental memory management system called **arenas**, introduced in Go 1.20.

 ## Benchmarks